mezzio/mezzio/doc/book/quick-start.md

 # Quick Start: Standalone Usage

-Expressive allows you to get started at your own pace.
+Mezzio allows you to get started at your own pace.
 You can start with the simplest example, detailed below, or move on to a more structured, configuration-driven approach as detailed in the [use case examples](usage-examples.md).